 Individuals feel comfortable and equal with me.
 I believe therapy should provide solutions, improve self esteem, and realistic recognition of one’s abilities.

 Improving relationships involves recognizing how our prior experiences influences our current relationships.
 Both individuals co-create the dynamic of their relationship.
 The tricky part though is understanding how, and accepting its cause and effect, rather than right or wrong.

-In healthy relationships individuals are able to openly communicate, without reprimand, or their partner personalizing what they’ve said.
+In healthy relationships individuals are able to openly communicate individual concerns, without reprimand, or their partner personalizing what they’ve said.
 When individuals anticipate reprimand or dismissal, conflicts remain un-resolved, so when new ones arise, not having constructive experience repairing conflicts only leads to more conflict.
-I encourage couples to develop Differentiation: recognizing individuality can mutually exist with commitment.
-The opposite of differentiation is enmeshment, becoming entangled, giving up one’s identity to avoid repercussions but later resenting it.
+I encourage couples to develop Differentiation: in which individuality can mutually exist with commitment.
+The opposite of differentiation is Enmeshment, becoming entangled, giving up one’s identity to avoid repercussions–and later resenting it.

 My Specialties Include: